 School nursing is a specialized practice of professional nursing that advances the well-being, academic success, and life-long achievement and health of students.
 School nurses facilitate health services such as immunizations, communicable disease control, vision and hearing screening, and follow-up, health assessments and referrals, and health counseling and information for students and families.
 School nurses actively collaborate with school personnel, students, and parents to create health plans and to administer medication.

-CCS Military Family & Youth Liaison-Joseph Peek
+CCS Military Family & Youth Liaison-Kimberly Jones

-The military family and youth liaison (MFYL) acts as a communication link between the installation and the school district in order to ease the transition for the military students.
+The military family and youth liaison (MFYL) acts as a communication link between the installation and the school district in order to ease the transition for military students.
 The MFYL coordinates and supports efforts to: assess needs, build awareness of resources, and connect those with needs to supportive solutions.
-For more information please visit Military Connections
+For more information, please visit Military Connections

 National Suicide Prevention Lifeline

 No matter what problems you are dealing with, we want to help you find a reason to keep living.
-By calling 1-800-273-TALK you’ll be connected to a skilled, trained counselor at a crisis center in your area, anytime 24/7.
+By calling 1-800-273-TALK, you’ll be connected to a skilled, trained counselor at a crisis center in your area, anytime 24/7.

 Who should call?